Murder Mystery Game AI

 Unresolved Plot ThreadsUnfinished or unexplained storylinesLeaves players feeling unsatisfied

-Experts from Sherlock Holmes: Consulting Detective suggest running structured playtests with both experienced and novice players to uncover these issues early [3].
-Addressing these problems during development can significantly improve the game’s narrative.
+Running structured playtests with both experienced and novice players is a widely recommended approach to uncovering these issues early [3].
+Addressing these problems during development can significantly improve the game's narrative.

 Ways to Fix Story Issues